marcusoftnet/marcusoftnet.github.io/_posts/2023-05-04-they-dont-know-what-they-are-doing.md

 ## Distance

 I'm convinced that one part of this problem has to do with distance.
-Distanc between:
+Distance between:

 - the details and the bigger picture
 - the decision and the effects of the decison